-One of the oddest yet common American traditions, is to deposit coins atop grave markers.
-The general practice of leaving behind items at grave sites is a long standing tradition for many cemetery visitors.
-Whether, an American flag at the grave of a soldier, toys at the plots of children, or a vase of flowers for a loved one, leaving behind gifts for the dead is a tradition, in many cultures.
-It is clear that the types of gifts left at graves may hold a cultural, and personal significance.
+Have you ever been to a cemetery and seen coins atop a grave?
+Chances are you have.
+The general practice of leaving behind gifts for the dead at grave sites is a long standing tradition.
+Cemetery visitors leave all sorts of items at graves.
+Whether, an American flag at the grave of a soldier, toys at the plots of children, a vase of flowers for a loved one, or even a plate of Colonel Sanders fried chicken!

 Mexicans, celebrate El Dia de Muertos, a day of celebration honoring the dead.
 Family members bring with them flowers (cempasúchil), bread (Pan de Muerto), and fruits in baskets covered with self embroidered napkins, as well as the copal, incense, that they will burn so that the aroma will help guide the returning souls.

 Some people believe the act of leaving pennies or coins at grave markers, was rooted in the life and death of Benjamin Franklin.
-“A penny saved is a penny earned,” was never uttered by Benjamin Franklin.
-However, their is still a common belief that Benjamin Franklin uttered that famous phrase, when all credit belongs to the September, 1899 issue of the Pall Mall Magazine.
+The euphemism, “A penny saved is a penny earned,” was never uttered by Benjamin Franklin.
+However, their is still a common belief that Benjamin Franklin uttered that famous phrase.
+All credit however belongs to the September, 1899 issue of the Pall Mall Magazine.
+The magazine company printed that now famous quote without any help of Mr Franklin.
 Perhaps, this may explain why so many pennies are found atop Mr. Franklin’s burial plot.